-- 1. Comply in all respects with ASTM E1527-13 (the ASTM Standards) as to content and adhere to AHFA's Environmental Policy Requirements. - 2.
+- 1. As to content, comply in all respects with the current version of the "ASTM Standard Practice for Environmental Site Assessments: Phase I Environmental Site Assessment Process"1 as of the date the Phase I ESA is completed (the "ASTM Standard") and fully adhere to AHFA's Environmental Policy Requirements. - 2.
 Include a complete legal description (e.g., metes and bounds) of the entire project-site and the exact project-site acreage.
 A tax map identifying the parcel that is the subject of the application must also be included in Appendix A of the Phase I ESA.
 If applicable, the Phase I ESA should state that the proposed project-site does not include the entire tax parcel, and in such instances, the outlines of the proposed project-site must be accurately illustrated on the tax map.
 The project-site boundaries must be clearly marked and consistent on all figures. - 3.
-Be completed and certified as to its accuracy, completeness and in conformance with the ASTM Standards and AHFA Policy Requirements by an "Environmental Professional" as defined in X2 of the ASTM Standard. - 4.
+Be completed and certified as to its accuracy, completeness and in conformance with the ASTM Standard and AHFA Policy Requirements by an "Environmental Professional" as defined the current ASTM Standard. - 4.
 Include a statement that the report can be relied upon by AHFA. - 5.
 Pursuant to Section 4.6 of the ASTM Standard and 40 CFR 312.20, the following components of every Phase I ESA must be updated if they are greater than 180 days old: - a. interviews with owners, operators, and occupants; - b. searches for recorded environmental cleanup liens; - c. reviews of federal, tribal, state, and local government records; - d. visual inspections of the property and of adjoining properties (include photographs taken during the visual inspection); and - e. declaration by the Environmental Professional (EP) responsible for the assessment or update. - 6.
 Be in the AHFA Required Environmental Report Format (Addendum B-3). - 7.
 Include a database search.
-IMPORTANT: The facilities required to be searched and the search distances for ASTs, USTs, delisted NPLs, historic auto facilities, and historic dry cleaners (as specified in Addendum B-3) required by AHFA are more stringent than the default search distances based on ASTM E1527-13.
-The results and EP's analysis of the database search must be described in the text of the Phase I ESA report and include a sufficiently detailed rationale for why each facility listed in the database search should or should not be identified as a REC.
-Facilities ruled out RECs may be summarized as a group; however, AHFA reserves the right to reject summaries that do not sufficiently address any facilities listed in the database search results. - 8.
-If the proposed project involves rehabilitation, removal, or demolition of any structures the following items must be addressed (with associated cost estimates for each and documentation within project budget to account for these costs):
+IMPORTANT: The facilities required to be searched and the search distances for ASTs, USTs, delisted NPLs, historic auto facilities, and historic dry cleaners (as specified in Addendum B-3) required by AHFA are more stringent than the default search distances based on the ASTM Standard.
+The results and EP's analysis of the database search must be described in the text of the Phase I ESA report (detailing the total number of listed facilities within applicable search radii from the site boundary) and include a sufficiently detailed rationale for why each facility listed in the database search should or should not be identified as a REC.
+Facilities ruled out as RECs may be summarized as a group; however, the EPA must provide the basis for ruling out groups of facilities as RECs.
+AHFA reserves the right to reject summaries that do not sufficiently address any facilities listed in the database search results.